 Hybrid Long-Term Care and Life Insurance

 You choose flexible premium payment schedules and can access claims for home care, assisted living and similar services.
-MoneyGuard appeals to buyers who want predictable pricing, long-term care coverage that doesn’t lapse for non-use and a straightforward path to leave remaining benefits to loved ones.
+MoneyGuard suits buyers who want a predictable long-term care funding mechanism and don't want to risk losing premiums if care is never needed.
+Unlike standalone LTC policies, MoneyGuard pays a death benefit if no care is used.

 Lincoln Financial’s Life Insurance Riders